PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 * **Rank Commands - Edit and delete**
 Add line numbers and enable the ability to edit and delete by line number.

-GABRYCAToday at 3:46 PM
-3.2.1 -> Nothing to fix

-3.3.0 before ->
-Bug: Bug fixes which will be reported by the user, if nothing will be reported in a month, then some of the next planned features will be integrated within this:
-New:
-- Add Ranks, Mines, Prestiges and RankupCommands presets
-- Add a walktrough GUI and Command to set up Prison presets on first start in the server
-- <rank>, <rank_next>, <prestige>, <prestige_next> placeholders for RankupCommands

-3.3.0 ->
-New:
-- Add close GUI Button
-- Next page button for ranks, ladders, rankupcommands and mines
-- Eventually add some features which are missing in the GUIs
-- Enhanced GUI listeners and management system (I'll need this for the next feature)
-- Tracker and "cache" of the previous open GUI (will be deleted if there aren't Open GUIs... to sort this out)
--  Go Back button to go to the previous GUI